 You might find it useful to work with the computer laying on its side.
 Bays 5, 6, and 7 are in the drive cage.
 The drive cage is located just above the front adapter support bracket.
-Refer to the following illustration as you work with the drive cage.

-- 1. Read the information in "Preinstallation steps (all bays)" on page 35. - 2.
+- 1. Read the information in "Preinstallation steps (all bays)" on page 44. - 2.
 Turn off the computer and all attached devices.
 Disconnect all external cables and power cords; then, remove the cover.
-See "Removing the side cover" on page 28 for details.

-- 3. Remove the support bracket. - 4.
+See "Removing the side cover" on page 38 for details. - 3.
+Remove the support bracket. - 4.
 Access the drive cage. - a.
 If the computer has hard disk drives preinstalled in the drive cage, disconnect the power and signal cables from the rear of the drives. - b.
-Grasp the drive cage and rotate the cage out (middle view above) of the computer until it locks into place with the drive cage retention tab.
+Grasp the drive cage and rotate the cage out (middle view) of the computer until it locks into place with the drive cage retention tab.
 The open ends of the drive slots and installed drives will face you.